 Sponsor: University Hospitals Bristol and Weston NHS Trust

 About 4.5 million people undergo surgery each year in the UK.
 Most patients experience pain after surgery.
 Good pain control is essential to recovery.
 Opioids (e.g. morphine) are typically prescribed to control the pain.
 Opioids are effective but carry side effects such as sleepiness, sickness and low blood pressure.
 These side effects prevent recovery and keep patients in hospital for longer.
 Gabapentin is an alternative medication that doctors are increasingly prescribing for pain relief after surgery.
 We don’t know whether giving gabapentin alongside opioids and other drugs improves pain control, leading to fewer side effects overall and a quicker recovery.
 This is the question the GAP study is aiming to answer.

-The GAP study will recruit patients having heart, thoracic (e.g. lungs) or abdominal surgery.
-Patients who agree to participate will be allocated by chance to receive either gabapentin or identical-looking “dummy” pills (placebo) just before their operation and for two days following their operation.
-We will collect information on pain experienced after surgery, the amount of opioid medications used, any complications patients experience and how long patients stay in hospital.
-We will also collect information on quality of life and chronic pain experienced 4 months after surgery.
+The GAP study recruited patients having heart, thoracic (e.g. lungs) or abdominal surgery.
+Patients who agreed to participate were allocated by chance to receive either gabapentin or identical-looking “dummy” pills (placebo) just before their operation and for two days following their operation.
+We collected information on pain experienced after surgery, the amount of opioid medications used, any complications patients experienced and how long patients stayed in hospital.
+We also collected information on quality of life and chronic pain experienced 4 months after surgery.

 This study is funded by the National Institute for Health Research – Health Technology Assessment Programme (15/101/16).
 The views and opinions expressed therein are those of the author(s) and not necessarily reflect those of the National Institute of Health Research, NHS, or the Department of Health.

 Lead Applicant: Professor Chris Rogers